Our Corporate Partner: Citi

 Corporate volunteering is beneficial for everyone.
 Companies value employee volunteering to learn new skills, connect teams, build loyalty and engage in funded projects.
 Employees benefit from giving back and having new experiences.
 For people with sight loss, volunteers' support is quite literally life-changing.

 Guide Dogs will be providing employees at Citi with numerous volunteering opportunities, including the chance to become a sighted guide and support a member of their local community living with sight loss.

 Meet Citi employees and volunteers William and Kevin

 William and guide dog puppy Theia

 William Jones and his family are the puppy raisers for Theia, the guide dog puppy who was named by Citi employees through a competition.

 Theia is the third puppy that William's family has looked after.
 William commented, "Our first puppy Rose is now a working guide dog and it was great to have the opportunity to meet up with her and her owner last year to hear about the difference Rose is making to his life.

 Confident that Theia will go on to be a successful guide dog, William is now starting to take her on longer walks and concentrating on her recall.
 They are also working on obedience, teaching her to wait and exercise self-control around food.

 Kevin and guide dog puppy Sienna

-Kevin Green and his family are the puppy walkers for Sienna.
+Kevin Green and his family are the puppy raisers for Sienna.
 Having previously participated in individual fundraising activities, they wanted to do something together as a family.
-Kevin commented, "As puppy walkers, we help support and train a guide dog puppy until they reach advanced training.
+Kevin commented, "As puppy raisers, we help support and train a guide dog puppy until they reach advanced training.
 We appreciate the responsibility of training a future guide dog and the enormous benefits it can give someone with their mobility and confidence."